Best iPad Screen Protectors for Any Digital Artists

 However, replacing pen tips should not be your main concern, as there are replaceable pen tips available in the market.
 As mentioned, if you were to use your iPad with your stylus everyday, then take note of how often you’d have to replace them and whether the replacements will be too costly.
 If it is, then it all boils down to the quality of the screen protector or the stylus you’re using.

-We’ve done a thorough product research on Apple Pencil alternatives.
+We’ve done a thorough review on Apple Pencil alternatives.
 If you’re interested in getting a better quality yet affordable stylus pen for use on your iPad, then it’s worth reading our article.

-So, if you’re looking for Paperlike alternatives, you’ve come to the right place.
 We dug deep to find the best screen protectors so you don’t have to.
-We also have some non-paperlike recommendations.
+We also have some non-paper-feel recommendations.
+So, see our list above.

 KCT’s tempered glass layer is 3-5 times more shock-resistant and has a cushioning effect to protect your iPad from the impact of heavy objects.